MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/4-identity-customizations.md

 ## Customizing the Identity user interface

 The default Identity UI components are packaged in a .NET Standard Razor Class Library (RCL).
 Because an RCL is used, few files are added to the project when using the default UI.
+There is no need for physical *.cshtml* files in the project because the RCL provides the UI components.

-When customizing the UI, you must first use the `aspnet-codegenerator` tool again to create files to be used in lieu of the RCL.
+When customizing the UI, you must first use the `aspnet-codegenerator` tool again to create *.cshtml* files to be used in lieu of the RCL.
 The tool allows you to explicitly select which files are created.
 UI components from the RCL are used if the corresponding files aren't present.

 ## Summary